JoaoAngelojr/purchaseListProject/README.md

 # Purchase Lists Project

 A Web API for calculate bills of Purchase Lists.
+The description of the challenge is found [here](https://gist.github.com/programa-elixir/1bd50a6d97909f2daa5809c7bb5b9a8a).

 ## Getting Started